mikebidba/MSSQL-Portfolio/README.md

 For small datasets like Mstore this is not an issue but in larger datasets or as small datasets grow over time this can result in a major performance issue.
 If there is a set-based way to perform your task, always choose it over looping with a cursor.

+Script External_Data_Imports_Mstore.sql creates a demonstration of external data insert techniques.
+There are many ETL tools available that accomplish such as SSIS, but I wanted to show some techniques based on T-SQL.

 Thank you and enjoy.